Indigo (RM album): Promotion

 RM discussed Indigo in in-depth interviews with NME, Variety, and The Atlantic published the day of the album's release.
 He made his solo performance debut on NPR's Tiny Desk Concert shortly afterwards.
 The rapper's 3-song set opened with "Seoul" from his Mono (2018) mixtape, followed by the first two tracks from the album: "Yun" and "Still Life".
-RM is also set to guest on a two-part episode on the Melon Station radio series where he will talk about producing the album, his collaborations, share behind-the-scenes anecdotes, and participate in a Q&A. An exclusive "Ask Me Anything" video will also be released.
+RM also guested on a two-part episode on the Melon Station radio series where he talked about producing the album, his collaborations, shared behind-the-scenes anecdotes, and participated in a Q&A. An exclusive "Ask Me Anything" video was also released.

-A small, commemorative music event was held in Seoul on December 5.
+A small, commemorative music event was held at Rolling Hall in Hongdae, Seoul on December 5.
 Two hundred fans were selected via lottery on Weverse—winners were announced on November 24—from among those who preordered the album, to participate in the event, which was recorded for subsequent promotional video content.
+RM performed eight of the album's 10 tracks in addition to two of his other previously released songs.
+Featuring guest appearances by Paul Blanco, Kim Sa-wol, Colde, and Youjeen, the show was uploaded to the official BTS YouTube channel for free viewing later that month.

+In keeping with Indigo's underlying theme of promoting "harmony between music and art", RM recorded a mini concert special at the Dia Beacon art museum in New York.
+The 12-minute-long video premiered on YouTube on December 8, 2022, and comprised four selections from the album: "Wild Flower", "Still Life", "Change Pt.2", and "No. 2".
+The opening performance took place in the venue's exterior garden before progressing through various interior art installation spaces for the remaining songs.
+RM first visited the museum while on vacation in December 2021 and the experience inspired him to broach the idea of filming there.
+Seen in the video are Robert Irwin's landscape architecture, John Chamberlain's crushed metal sculptures, Richard Serra's Torqued Ellipses, and Dan Flavin's 1973 light sculpture untitled (to you, Heiner, with admiration and affection).
+RM chose to showcase the aforementioned in his performances because of his admiration for the respective artists and his fascination with the conception and creation of their works.